TuThanhDuong/myproject/README.md

 2. AdventureWorks_ERD is included to visualize the structure of the dummy database

-3. Data presented in Adventuresworks_topline_final is extracted by either using Excel power query or SQL queries results.
+3. Data presented in Adventuresworks_topline_final is extracted by either using Excel power query/ power pivot or SQL queries results.